Collaborative Law is a Win-Win Approach

-Collaborative Law Attorneys in Seattle and Bellevue, Washington
+Collaborative Law Attorneys in Seattle and Bellevue-Redmond, Washington

 Collaborative law offers divorcing couples a child-centered, respectful and efficient means of resolving divorce disputes.
 Collaborative law offers couples the advantage of heightened privacy and control over the process.
 The goal of collaborative law is to help couples make decisions about divorce, child custody and other family law issues.
 You create the future you want for your post-divorce family and for your children.